mpc-sdk/framework/README.md

 The server code is licensed under AGPL-3.0 and the client code is licensed as either MIT or Apache-2.0 except when the `cggmp` feature is enabled which triggers the AGPL-3.0 license via the [synedrion][] library.

-The bindings and driver crates are released under the GPLv3 license and all other code is either MIT or Apache-2.0.

 [CGGMP21]: https://eprint.iacr.org/2021/060
 [FROST]: https://datatracker.ietf.org/doc/rfc9591/
 [noise protocol]: https://noiseprotocol.org/